Abir-Al-Arafat/game-store-ReactJS/game-store/readme.txt

-1. ReactJS, Vite, CSS is used
+1. ReactJS, CSS is used
+2. Vite is used as local development server and project template
+3. chakra-ui component library is used